ellysh/video-game-bots/InGameBots/example.md

 3. Press the *Ctrl+G* key to open the "Enter expression to follow" dialog.

 4. Type the address of the character's name string to the "Enter address expression" field.
-The address is equal to 04FC00D in our case.
+The address is equal to 04FC00D in my case.
 Then press the "Follow expression" button.
 Now the cursor of the memory dump sub-window points to the first byte of the character's name.

 5. Scroll up in the memory dump sub-window to find the first non-zero byte at the assumed object's border.
 Select this byte by a left mouse click on it.